In the guide

 (In other words, the trader has to give the consumer details of an ADR provider but does not have to agree to use ADR.)

 The information must be provided in a 'durable medium' - for example, a letter or an email - and it will normally form part of the final 'deadlock' letter in response to a consumer complaint.

 In addition, where a trader is subject to compulsory ADR, either by law or through the membership of a trade association, they must provide the name and website address of the ADR provider or scheme on their own website (if they have one) and as part of their general contract terms.

 Alternative dispute resolution can take place in various ways, including face-to-face, by telephone, in writing or online.
-To encourage the use of online dispute resolution (ODR) there is a European ODR platform, which allows consumers, traders and ADR providers to file, respond to, and handle disputes (including disputes where the trader and consumer are in different countries within the EU) online.
-CTSI recently launched the ODR Contact Point website, which is designed to help consumers use the European ODR platform.
+To encourage the use of online dispute resolution (ODR) there is the European ODR platform (opens in a new window), which allows consumers, traders and ADR providers to file, respond to, and handle disputes (including disputes where the trader and consumer are in different countries within the EU) online.
+CTSI run the ODR Contact Point (opens in a new window) website, which is designed to help consumers use the European ODR platform.

 Where a trader does business online, whether through a website or other electronic means, they must provide a link to the ODR platform website.
 In addition, all online traders must state their email address on their website (an online contact form that does not show the email address is not sufficient to meet this requirement).

 Where a trader is required to use an approved ADR provider (whether by law, by scheme membership or by contract) they must give additional information to consumers.
 Not only must they link to the ODR platform on their website, they must also inform consumers of the existence of the ODR platform and the possibility of using the platform to resolve disputes; they must include this information in any standard terms and conditions of business.
 If an offer is made to a consumer by email, the email must contain a link to the ODR platform.